alex996/presentations/express-session.md

   // By the end of each request, the session middleware will call session.touch()
   // to update maxAge (and thus expires).
 It might call session.save() to write
-  // to the store but ONLY IF the data was altered manually, like above (with
+  // to the store but ONLY IF the data was altered manually, like above (with the
-  // the exception when resave is set to true).
+  // exception when resave is set to true in which case it's called unconditionally).

+  // If session.save() is NOT called, then store.touch() is called instead to signal
+  // to the store that the session is still active but hasn't changed.
+Most stores
+  // including connect-redis and connect-mongo will reset its TTL (!) potentially
+  // opening the door to infinite sessions (see https://github.com/tj/connect-redis/issues/251).
+  // In connect-redis, this can be circumvented with disableTouch: true setting.
 })

 app.post('/logout', (req, res) => {